jajvirta/jajvirta/TDD-sleep.md

 does *exist* but the actual implementation leaves much to desire.
-It might work for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make little difference in the long run.
+It might work for the first few times, and occasionally thereafter, but probability of the method invocation to make any difference to the running system is low enough to make practically no incluence to the system in the long run.
 This design has its own strengths and weaknesses, but it's unfortunate for our exercise even to leave the method available.
 It would leave the system running with that dubious exception shadowing and false sense of decision.

 In fact, if we glance into the implementation of such methods, we'll find something like this:

     void goToSleep() {
-        if rewardForSleeping(8 hours) > rewardForCurrentActivity() {
+        if rewardFor(sleeping) > rewardFor(this.currentActivity()) {
             this.actuallyGoToSleep();
         }
     }

-    float rewardForSleeping(delay) {
+    float rewardFor(activity) {
+        delay = whenRewardedFor(activity);
         return 1 / (1 + degree * delay);
     }